thejerf/suture/README.md

 this repository through GitHub, you should see the commits as showing as "verified" in the commit view.

-(Bear in mind that due to the nature of how git commit signing works, there may be runs of unverified commits; what matters is that the top one is signed.)
+November 2024: My GPG key, as expected, expired.
+I have added a new subkey with a later expiration date, but GitHub now views all the previous commits as unsigned.
+Again, the nature of commit signing is that each signature is technically a signature on the entire repo, so the commit that adds this update is also a handover signature signing the repo.

 Aspiration
 ----------